Chase Young to miss Commanders' first four games this season - WHIZ News

 Young, the 2020 Defensive Rookie of the Year, is working back from surgery to repair a torn ACL in his right knee.
 That surgery involved grafting part of his left patellar tendon to fix the tear.

+“As we go through this, it’s hard to predict on recovery time,” coach Ron Rivera said.
+“This injury is a little bit more severe than the average one is, and because of that, the timeline is a little bit longer.
+What is that timeline?
+I can’t tell you.”

-Coach Ron Rivera already ruled out Washington’s top pass-rusher for the season opener against Jacksonville and indicated Young could start the season on the PUP list.
+Rivera had already ruled out Washington’s top pass-rusher for the season opener against Jacksonville and indicated Young could start the season on the PUP list.
 The first game Young is eligible to play is Oct.
-9 against Tennessee.
+9 against Tennessee, though there’s no guarantee he’s ready by then.

 The team and Young have refused to set a timeframe on his return from what Rivera has repeatedly called a significant injury.
 Young injured the knee Nov.
-14 against Tampa Bay.
+14 against Tampa Bay, opening the door for young linemen such as Casey Toohill and Shaka Toney to take on bigger responsibilities.

+“It was just dialing in my focus: doing the same thing I’d been doing but just now more of an opportunity, more plays,” Toohill said.
+“I think it’s the same now, just keeping that same focus as I had before and getting things going.”

+Young is still sporting a brace on his right knee while out at practice.
+Despite not taking part, the 23-year-old is vocal during team drills and has helped teammates in quieter ways.

 JURGENSEN TO BE HONORED